-In what felt like a blink of an eye, the has come and gone and the have a whole new set of players to begin working into the roster and finding roles for.
+In what felt like a blink of an eye, the 2021 NFL Draft has come and gone and the Dallas Cowboys have a whole new set of players to begin working into the roster and finding roles for.
 Around the NFL and draft world, there will be countless pieces written grading the draft for each team and giving out winners and losers.
 While it can be beneficial to provide a reaction and analyze how the Dallas Cowboys did from a value standpoint, it will take years before we truly know the value of a draft class.

-So as many are looking toward this past weekend, let's take a look back three years and grade the class.
-We'll go pick by pick based on their performance to date relative to their draft status and then offer a letter grade at the end for the draft class as a whole.
+So as many are looking toward this past weekend, let’s take a look back three years and grade the 2018 NFL Draft class.
+We’ll go pick by pick based on their performance to date relative to their draft status and then offer a letter grade at the end for the draft class as a whole.

 This is the group that is entering the contract year of their rookie deals, so it’s time for them to put up or get ready to find a new home in 2022.
 The Dallas Cowboys made nine picks in this draft, six of which were on the offensive side of the football.